lightstreams-network/example-browser/README.md

-# Lightstreams Account Manager
+# transoundify

+A decentralized application running on the Lightstreams Network

 ## Introduction

-The Lightstreams account manager helps users manage their account & wallet.
+You can create a  new account (i.e. wallet) and login with that account.

 ## Features